List of cruisers of the United States Navy: Cruiser minelayers (CM)

-Scout cruisers (CS)
+Scout cruisers (SCR, SC, CS)

 The use of fast armed merchant cruisers in the Spanish–American War and the fleet exercises of 1902-03 convinced the Navy that it needed fast scout cruisers.
 The Chester class was built in part to test high speed propulsion plants.
 The Omaha class would become the oldest U.S. cruisers to serve in World War II.
 Officially these ships were, e.g., "Scout Cruiser No. 1", and sometimes abbreviated SC or SCR; on 8 August 1921 all would be reclassed as light cruisers.